Which school do you want to support?

 Should high school prepare you for college, or for work?

 In 2016, Education Trust-West examined the role of career-oriented courses in students' "pathways" after high school.
-In a study titled Meandering toward Graduation: Transcript Outcomes of High School Graduates, the authors document extensive mismatches in which courses students take vs. what they ought to take in order to be ready for college or career.
+In a study titled Meandering toward Graduation: Transcript Outcomes of High School Graduates, the authors documented extensive mismatches between the courses students take and the courses they ought to take in order to be ready for college or career.

 In 2018, as part of the Getting Down to Facts II project, researchers from UC Davis and elsewhere examined the success of CTE Pathways in A Portrait of California Career Technical Education Pathway Completers.
 A key motivating question of this study was to look for evidence of academic harm.
-Are there important patterns in which students have access to CTE courses?
-When students are offered career-oriented courses, do they lose interest in math and reading?
+Were there important patterns in which students had access to CTE courses?
+When students were offered career-oriented courses, do they lose interest in math and reading?

 On average, the study found little difference: